-Businesses are being urged to help inspire young people by providing video content for Salford City Council’s new webpages recently created to help signpost them to the wide variety of support and provision.
+Businesses are being urged to help inspire young people by providing video content for Salford City Council’s Find My Future web pages that have been created to help signpost them to the wide variety of support and provision.

-These webpages will go some way to help young people understand what is available but this is not enough.
-We need to reach these young people earlier to help inspire and build confidence so that although things are different, they know there are still opportunities and support on offer to help them move onto their next steps.
+The webpages are designed to help young people understand what is available, but this is not enough.
+We need to reach young people earlier to help inspire and build confidence and make them aware of opportunities and the support on offer, to help them move onto their next steps.

 As part of this we want to create a range of resources that will provide that inspiration and knowledge.
-Currently, these resources will need to be virtual and we’d like to share them with schools, colleges, young people who are already unemployed and local partners and services.
+Currently, these resources are virtual and we’d like to share them with schools, colleges, young people who are already unemployed and local partners and services.
 They can be used as part of careers education activities, lessons, or as standalone content.

 What do we need from you?
 A short video (no more than five minutes) on any or all of these areas…